ibexa/documentation-developer/docs/guide/file_management.md

 ### IO URL decoration

-By default, images and binary files referenced by content will be served from the same server as the application, for example `/var/ezdemo_site/storage/images/3/6/4/6/6463-1-eng-GB/kidding.png`.
+By default, images and binary files that are referenced by the content will be served from the same server as the application, for example `/var/site/storage/images/3/6/4/6/6463-1-eng-GB/kidding.png`.
 This is the default semantic configuration:

 ``` yaml
 ezplatform: